epyifany/leetcode-practices/README.md

 202. Happy Number/

 Jan 20, 2020
-892. Surface Area of 3D Shapes
+892. Surface Area of 3D Shapes/

   Reading the question: be more patient and plug in variables ** parenthesis on pointers while incrementing **,  debugging by segments Using comments smartly